-Providers that have claims that fall within one or more of the following exceptions should submit those claims directly to GAMMIS until upgrades to the Netsmart solution are completed.
-The claim exceptions are as follows:
+Posted 3/11/2022: GAMMIS EVV Billing Exception - There is one (1) remaining exception to the January 1, 2022, EVV mandatory claims deadline.
+Providers that have claims that fall within the following exception should submit those claims directly to GAMMIS until upgrades to the Netsmart solution are completed.
+The remaining claim exception is as follows:

 - A claim type tied to an open “Tier 2” ticket with Netsmart.

-If you have questions or concerns about whether these exceptions apply to one of your claims, please reach out to [email protected].
+If you have questions or concerns about whether the remaining exception applies to one of your claims, please reach out to [email protected].

 Upcoming DCH EVV Events

 DCH EVV implementation events are happening!
 Check the EVV Schedule of Events page regularly for updates regarding EVV events. - Posted 01/14/2021

 Here are tips related to the top EVV issues providers reach out to technical support for:

 - MEDICAID ID NUMBER: During registration, when asked about your Provider ID Number, this is referring to your Medicaid ID number.
 You will need to register for each Medicaid ID number applicable to EVV services and your agency locations.